simonwjackson/elevate/packages/moonbeam/README.md

 ## Basic Usage

-The easiest way to start streaming is with the --auto option:
+The easiest way to start streaming is:

 ```
-moonbeam --auto stream MyHost "My Game"
+moonbeam  stream MyHost "My Game"
 ```

 Replace `MyHost` with the name of the computer you're streaming from, and `"My Game"` with the name of the game you want to play.

 > [!TIP]
-> The --auto option sets the best FPS and resolution based on your system and network.
-It also sets a maximum latency to ensure responsive gameplay.
+> Moonbeam automatically sets the best FPS and resolution based on your system and network.
 This is the simplest way to get a great streaming experience without worrying about technical details.

 ## Common Examples